rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### Substring filter

 If it is needed to find logs with some substring, then `*substring*` filter can be used.
-The substring can be but in quotes according to [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#string-literals) if needed.
+The substring can be put in quotes according to [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#string-literals) if needed.
 For example, the following query matches log entries, which contain `ampl` text in the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field):

 ```logsql